igp-gravity/python-o365/README.md

 # O365 - Microsoft Graph and Office 365 API made easy

-# This project has been modified for Azure in China.

-> Detailed usage documentation is still in progress
+> This project has been modified for Azure in China.
+And detailed usage documentation is still in progress

 This project aims is to make interact with Microsoft Graph and Office 365 easy to do in a Pythonic way.
 Access to Email, Calendar, Contacts, OneDrive, etc. Are easy to do in a way that feel easy and straight forward to beginners and feels just right to seasoned python programmer.